Home Vancouver Events Calendar Vancouver Marathons and Other Running Races in 2025 Vancouver Try Events Running Races

 There are three options for participants to choose from.
 There’s a 5 km route, a 7 mile (~11 km) route and a half marathon.
 The races begin in the park near the corner of Joe Sakic Way and Sperling Avenue.
 Courses loop around Burnaby Lake making for a wonderful time in nature.

-In 2023, races began at about 9:00 am with a short warm up immediately before.
-The courses closed at noon.
-Registration fees varied depending on which distance you wished to run and how far in advance you booked.
-Prices for the 5 km run in 2023 ranged from $50 to $65.
-The 7 mile run cost between $55 and $70, and the half marathon cost between $65 and $80.
-In all cases, prices increased as the event got closer.
+Registration fees vary depending on which distance you wish to run and how far in advance you book.
+Prices for the 5 km run in 2025 range from $50 to $65.
+The 7 mile run costs between $55 and $70, and the half marathon costs between $65 and $80.
+In all cases, prices increase as the event gets closer.

-Runners who finished their races received a participation medal in 2023, and folks who signed up for the half marathon got socks with a yellow duck pattern.
+Runners who finish their races receive a participation medal, and folks who sign up for the half marathon get some extra swag.

 For the latest information about the event, click Try Events Rubber Ducky or see our article about the Rubber Ducky Race.